Multi-Class Segmentation from Aerial Views using Recursive Noise Diffusion: Related Work

-\paragraph{Segmentation using generative methods} Generative adversarial networks (GANs)~\cite{NIPS2014_goodfellow_generative} have been used for semantic segmentation \cite{luc2016semantic, zhang2018seggan, souly2017semi}.
-GANs have also been used to generate synthetic data to train segmentation models \cite{benjdira2019unsupervised, toldo2020unsupervised}.
-Baranchuk \etal~\cite{baranchuk2021label} have used intermediate representations from a pre-trained diffusion model to perform semantic segmentation.
+Baranchuk \etal~\cite{baranchuk2021label} use intermediate representations from a pre-trained diffusion model to perform semantic segmentation.
 Amit \etal~\cite{amit2021segdiff} train a diffusion model to perform segmentation but only for binary classification.
+Similarly, Wu \etal~\cite{wu2022medsegdiff} use a diffusion model for binary segmentation for medical images.
+Both of these methods are inherently limited to binary classification.
 We propose modifications to diffusion models which allow us to perform full multi-class semantic segmentation.
-We show our method outperforms their method on Vaihingen building dataset in \Cref{sec:experiments_comparison}.
+We show our method achieves state-of-the-art results on the Vaihingen building dataset and promising results on UAVid in \Cref{sec:experiments}.